samhinshaw/blog/_posts/2018-08-24-designing-rudaux.md

 <h3 id='jupyterhub-servers'>JupyterHub Servers</h3>

 We use two JupyterHub servers to administer DSCI 100.
 These virtual machines for these servers are provisioned with Terraform, and set up with Ansible.
 [Ian Allison](https://github.com/ianabc) put in a tremendous amount of work setting up these servers and making their deployments programmatic and reproducible.
 All of the code for setting up these servers is available in our [infrastructure repository](https://github.com/UBC-DSCI/dsci-100-infra).

+> _Note_: The infrastructure repository is still under development, and may undergo significant changes before the course's release in January 2019.

 <h4 id='student-server'>Student Server</h4>